 Finch, et al. v.
-Commonwealth Health Insurance Connector Authority, et al. On May 6, 2011, the Supreme Judicial Court issued a decision in which it held that the Massachusetts statute limiting the eligibility of many aliens for Commonwealth Care constitutes a suspect classification that is subject to strict scrutiny under the Massachusetts Constitution.
+Commonwealth Health Insurance Connector Authority, et al. On May 6, 2011, the Supreme Judicial Court held that the Massachusetts statute limiting the eligibility of many aliens for Commonwealth Care constitutes a suspect classification that is subject to strict scrutiny under the Massachusetts Constitution.
 The Court did not reach the question whether this restriction on Commonwealth Care eligibility would satisfy strict scrutiny, but remanded the matter to a single justice of the Supreme Judicial Court for further proceedings.
-Plaintiffs moved for partial summary judgment, asking the single justice to declare that the challenged eligibility rules are unconstitutional.
-The Commonwealth has opposed the motion, asked the single justice to reserve and report the issue to the full Supreme Judicial Court, and asked for a declaration that the challenged rules satisfy strict scrutiny and are thus constitutional.
-The single justice reported the matter to the full bench of the Supreme Judicial Court, which will hear arguments on the matter in October.
-It is possible that the Supreme Judicial Court's decision will have implications for other public benefit programs.
+After briefing by the parties, the single justice reported the matter to the full court without decision.
+The Commonwealth argues that the challenged statutes are narrowly tailored to serve the compelling governmental interest of furthering national immigration policy, and therefore do not violate the equal protection provisions of the Massachusetts Constitution.
+Plaintiffs contend that the statutes do not pass muster under strict scrutiny.
+The Supreme Judicial Court held oral argument on this remaining issue on October 6, 2011.
+The case is currently under advisement.